thejackjiang/CrackingTheCodingInterviewTests/src/Recursion and Dynamic Programming/README.md

 Write a method to compute all permutations of a string of unique characters
 <hr>
 8.8
-WRite a method to compute all permutations of a string whose characters are not necessarily unique.
+Write a method to compute all permutations of a string whose characters are not necessarily unique.
 The list of permutations should not be duplictes.
 <hr>
 8.9
 Parens: Implement an algorithm to print all the valid combinations of n pairs of parentheses.